Final routes and timetables are posted. You need to look at them, and then ead the Q&A and the How-To page.

 Please check the event links for updates and info.

 For Big Parade 2011 and 2012, Bob Inman - leader of the prologue, my personal stairway guru, and author of “A Guide to the Stairways of Los Angeles” - put together these amazing before/after pix, showing the street scenes we were passing in historic context.
 Many of the pictures were from his own decades of Southern California shooting; many more came from his father’s collection (Clarence Inman was head photographer for the city’s Department of Parks and Recreation through the 1970s.)

 Unfortunately, some of the pictures were stolen before we got to see them, and the size of the Big Parade 2012 crowds made it difficult to properly show off those that survived.
 So I’ve reposted them here.
 If you missed them, have a look and see what you should have seen.
 (Click to enlarge images.)

-To maintain an element of surprise and because we move slowly, we traditionally post the routes and timetables for the current Big Parade about a week prior, so look for them here around May 25, 2014.
+To maintain an element of surprise and because we move slowly, we traditionally post the routes and timetables for the current Big Parade about five days prior, so look for them here around May 25, 2014.
 ALL THE INFO BELOW IS FOR 2013!